Language with Vision: a Study on Grounded Word and Sentence Embeddings: Contextualized Visual Grounding

-\textbf{Implementation Details:} We used the \textit{bert-base-cased} version of BERT \citep{devlin2018bert} in our experiments.
+\textbf{Implementation Details:} We used the \textit{bert-base-cased} version of BERT \citep{devlin2018bert} in our experiments. `\textit{base}' refers to the size of the model in terms of the number of training parameters.
+There are three versions of BERT: \textit{small, base,} and \textit{large}; `cased' indicates that the model distinguishes between upper-cased and lower-cased letters.
 For training, we used the Microsoft COCO 2017 dataset \citep{lin2014microsoft}.
 The alignment $M$ maps a BERT token $t_i\in \mathbb{R}^{768}$ to $g_i\in \mathbb{R}^{1024}$.
 Each LSTM layer contains $1024$ units.
-A single layer neural network with a linear activation function is applied on top of the LSTM to predict the image vector $I_j\in \mathbb{R}^{2048}$.
+A single-layer neural network with a linear activation function (a linear layer) is applied on top of the LSTM to predict the image vector $I_j\in \mathbb{R}^{2048}$.
 We trained the model on image-caption pairs for 10 epochs using the AdamW optimizer~\citep{loshchilov2017decoupled} with the learning rate set to $5e^{-5}$ and a batch size of $64$.
 For fine-tuning on the GLUE benchmark, we followed the huggingface guidelines\footnote{https://github.com/huggingface/transformers/tree/master/examples/pytorch/text-classification} and fine-tuned the model on each downstream task for 5 epochs with a batch size of 32 and a learning rate of $2e^{-5}$.\\